 Styles and furniture for a phlegmatic personality type

 - You can’t stand changes, superficiality, hastiness and unreliability?

 - You are calm, balanced and a little bit of a laggard person, who boasts stable goals and permanence of feelings?

 If you rarely lose your temper, show self-control in difficult situations and you are not inclined to conflicts.

 You are probably a phlegmatic type, who finds it difficult to switch from one type of activity to another and to adapt to a new environment.
 And that’s why you despise all these current design trends, giving preference to traditional English style with its reliability, functionality and austerity.

 Do away with plastic, engineered wood or metal and glass combinations!

 Natural wood, both solid and veneered, is your preference when choosing furniture for the classic English design.
 Pay no attention to the cost.

 Sure, there are many other interior styles, as well as mixed temperament types, so our furniture guide is not a must.
-However, when you feel angry with your home design again, think of your character rather than view those irritating glam pictures and try to create your personal style based on the simple tips we offer – we are sure you can make it!
+However, when you feel upset with your home design again, think of your character rather than viewing those irritating glam pictures and try to create your personal style based on the simple tips we offer – we are sure you can make it!